 What to Do When Someone Dies

-For the beneficiary of a life insurance policy, here’s what to do when someone dies—a step-by-step process to guide you through this trying time and help you claim the benefit that has been entrusted to you.
+If you are the beneficiary of a life insurance policy, here’s what needs to be done—a step-by-step process to guide you through this trying time and help you claim the benefit that has been established for you.

 Claiming Life Insurance Benefits

-The benefits from a life insurance policy can provide much-needed income for surviving family members after a death—to help maintain a certain quality of life, to be used to help pay for funeral expenses, or help settle the deceased’s affairs.
+The benefits from a life insurance policy can provide much-needed funds for surviving family members after a death—to help maintain a certain quality of life, to be used to help pay for funeral expenses, or to help settle the deceased’s affairs.